 Juliette Turner – Educating youth across the country about the US Constitution.

 Juliette is the author of the best-seller Our Constitution Rocks (2012), Our Presidents Rock (2014), and That’s Not Hay in My Hair (2016).
 The homeschooled daughter of actress and conservative talk radio host Janine Turner, Juliette is a self-proclaimed history nerd.
-She aims to help her peers understand the importance of the US Constitution and gain a deeper understanding of the document.
-“It is of utmost importance for kids, the future generation of America, to understand the relevancy of our Constitution, the law of the land.
+She aims to help her peers understand the importance of the US Constitution and gain a deeper understanding of the document, saying: “It is of utmost importance for kids, the future generation of America, to understand the relevancy of our Constitution, the law of the land.
 It is America’s road map and guide and without reverence and a working knowledge of it, we will lose our country.”
-From 2017-2018, she served as the National Youth Director of Constituting America, a nonpartisan organization dedicated to teaching America’s upcoming generation about the Constitution.
+From 2017-2018, Juliette served as the National Youth Director of Constituting America, a nonpartisan organization dedicated to teaching America’s upcoming generation about the Constitution.
 She has served as a summer intern in the office of Senator Marsha Blackburn (R-TN), as well as in the office of Congressman Dan Crenshaw (R-TX).
 Juliette is currently attending Rice University, where she is studying English, Philosophy, and Business.
-She is also a speaker on topics ranging from the Constitution to how to resist drugs and alcohol in a substance abuse culture and how to maintain faith in a secular society.
+In addition to speaking about the Constitution, she also speaks on topics such as how to resist drugs and alcohol in a substance abuse culture, and how to maintain faith in a secular society.
 Juliette’s mom is the Founder and Co-President of Constituting America, so they work together as forces for change inspiring students and adults across the country to learn about the Constitution and, in turn, empowering them to effect change through the legislative and amendment process.

 Mandalynn Carlson – Anti-bulling activist and positive self-image advocate.